swiftlang/swift-evolution/proposals/0311-task-locals.md

 We propose to expose the Task's internal ability to "carry metadata with it" via a Swift API, *aimed for library and instrumentation authors* such that they can participate in carrying additional information with Tasks, the same way as Tasks already do with priority and deadlines and other metadata.

-Task-local values may be read from any function running within an asynchronous context.
+Task local values may be read from any function running within a task context.
 This includes *synchronous* functions which were called from an asynchronous function.

-Binding a task-local value however must be performed in an asynchronous function.
+The functionality is also available even if no Task is available in the call stack of a function at all.
+In such contexts, the task-local APIs will perform a best-effort simulation of the semantics, and continue to work as expected as long as the code in such non-async function remains synchronous or uses the `async{}` operation to create a new task.

 A task-local must be declared as a static stored property, and annotated using the `@TaskLocal` property wrapper.